Ayushipundir-cloud/Excel-Projects-Hub/Project.md

 - [View Dashboard](https://github.com/Ayushipundir-cloud/Excel-Projects-Hub/blob/main/Dashboard.png)

 AdventureWorks is a Microsoft sample database representing a fictional global bicycle manufacturing and sales company.
-It is one of the most widely used datasets in the data analytics and business intelligence community for hands-on learning and portfolio projects
+It is one of the most widely used datasets in the data analytics and business intelligence community for hands-on learning and portfolio.

-## Data set used
-🗂️ Data Structure – Star Schema
-The dataset follows a Star Schema model consisting of one central Fact Table connected to multiple Dimension Tables:

 ## 📊 Dataset Structure — Star Schema